cervejaria-ambev/safety/README.md

   - Here the idea is to remove all features which variance doesn’t meet some threshold (in this case, zero)

 - #### Removed quasi constant features
-  - The code below removes all features which variance does not meet some threshold (in this case, almost 99%)
+  - The below removes all features which variance doesn’t meet some threshold (in this case, zero)

 - #### Recursive Feature Elimination
   - Importance of the features according to the algorithm